EFForg/starttls-everywhere/RULES.md

 The set of allowed SPKIs hashes.

 ### Policy fields
-Every field in `tls-policies` maps to a policy object.
+Every field in `policies` maps to a policy object.
 A policy object can have the following fields:

 #### policy-alias